-The recovery or refund of the WRAM is netted against the MCBA over- or under-collection for the corresponding rate-making area and is interest bearing at the current 90-day commercial paper rate.
-During the year ended December 31, 2014, surcharges of \$14.3 million were billed to customers to decrease previously incurred under-collections in the pre-2014 WRAM, net of MCBA accounts.
-During the year ended December 31, 2014, GSWC recorded an additional \$7.4 million under-collection in the WRAM account, net of the MCBA.
-As of December 31, 2014, GSWC has a net aggregated regulatory asset of \$9.4 million, which is comprised of a \$10.5 million under-collection in the WRAM accounts and \$1.1 million over-collection in the MCBA accounts.
+The recovery or refund of the WRAM is netted against the MCBA over- or under-collection for the corresponding rate-making area and bears interest at the current 90-day commercial-paper rate.
+GSWC has implemented surcharges to recover its WRAM/MCBA balances as of December 31, 2014.
+During the year ended December 31, 2015, surcharges of \$3.1 million were billed to customers to decrease previously incurred under-collections in the pre-2015 WRAM, net of MCBA accounts.
+Also during the year ended December 31, 2015, GSWC recorded an additional \$38.9 million under-collection in the WRAM account, net of the MCBA.
+As of December 31, 2015, GSWC had a net aggregated regulatory asset of \$45.2 million, which is comprised of a \$46.7 million under-collection in the WRAM accounts and a \$1.5 million over-collection in the MCBA accounts.
+The increase in the WRAM balance during 2015 was due, in large part, to water conservation by customers in response to the ongoing drought conditions in California.
+Due to the state-mandated water-conservation targets, lower water usage has resulted in an increase in under-collections recorded in the WRAM accounts.

-As required by the accounting guidance for alternative revenue programs, GSWC is required to collect its WRAM, net of its MCBA, within 24 months following the year in which an under-collection is recorded.
+As required by the accounting guidance for alternative revenue programs, GSWC is required to collect its WRAM balances, net of its MCBA, within 24 months following the year in which an under-collection is recorded.
 In April 2012, the CPUC issued a final decision which, among other things, sets the recovery period for under-collected balances that are up to 15% of adopted annual revenues at 18 months or less.
 For under-collected balances greater than 15%, the recovery period is 19 to 36 months.
-As of December 31, 2014, the recovery periods for the majority of GSWC's WRAM/MCBA balances were primarily within the 12 to 18 month period.
-In addition to adopting an amortization schedule, the final decision sets a cap on total net WRAM/MCBA surcharges in any given calendar year of 10% of the last authorized revenue requirement.
-This cap has not impacted any WRAM/MCBA recoveries to-date.
-Surcharges are currently in place to recover the WRAM/MCBA balances for 2013.
+In addition to adopting a new amortization schedule, the final decision sets a cap on total net WRAM/MCBA surcharges in any given calendar year of 10% of the last authorized revenue requirement.
+As of December 31, 2015, the recovery periods for the majority of GSWC's WRAM/MCBA balances were primarily within the 12 to 18 month period; however, there were some ratemaking areas that had recovery periods greater than 24 months.
+Based on the current CPUC-stipulated recovery periods, GSWC estimates that approximately \$1.4 million of its 2015 WRAM under-collection will not be collected within 24 months as required for revenue recognition under the accounting guidance for alternative revenue programs.
+As a result, during the fourth quarter of 2015, GSWC did not record \$1.4 million of the 2015 WRAM under-collection balance as revenue.
+This amount will be recognized as revenue in future periods when it is determined that the amounts will be collected within 24 months.
+In February 2016, GSWC filed with the CPUC for recovery of the 2015 WRAM balances, including the \$1.4 million.